 It is for this reason we are calling on Government to appoint a Minister for Older People in the Cabinet who can lead the cross-departmental approach, as well as a Commissioner for Older People to champion older people’s needs.

-We already have cross-party support for a Minister and with the General Election next year, we are approaching politicians to highlight the needs for a Commissioner and Minister for Older People.
+We already have cross-party support for a Minister and with the General Election coming up, we are approaching politicians to highlight the needs for a Commissioner and Minister for Older People.

 This manifesto highlights major areas of concern; which can only be addressed properly if the Government appoints a Minister for Older People.
 At present, issues are spread over different Government departments, with no adequate joined-up working.